 Should the CMSM or DSSAB not meet all of the three contractual service targets by 10 per cent or more, and 10 children or more in the aggregate, the Recipient's entitlement will be reduced by 1 per cent to reflect the underachievement of contractual service targets.
-This one-time funding adjustment will be processed upon review of the Financial Statement submission by the ministry.
+This one-time funding adjustment will be processed upon review of the 2020 Financial Statements submission by the ministry.

-If a CMSM or DSSAB reports 70 children for a service target but EFIS submissions identify 61 children were served, they have met the service target.
+If a CMSM or DSSAB has a service target of 70 children but EFIS submissions identify 61 children were served, they have met the service target.

-- Number of children missed is 9 - Percentage is 13 % (9 children missed/ 70 children identified in service target)
+- Number of children missed is 9 - Percentage is 13% (9 children missed/ 70 children identified in service target)

-In this scenario the service target was met because the number of children missed is less than 10.
+In this scenario the service target was met because even though the percentage missed is greater than 10, the number of children missed is less than 10.

-If a CMSM or DSSAB reports 70 children for a service target but EFIS submissions identify 60 children were served, they have not met the service target.
+If a CMSM or DSSAB has a service target of 70 children but EFIS submissions identify 60 children were served, they have not met the service target.